 Town residents have continued to call our departmental offices with inquiries and requests for items like documents.
-Only essential services are being fully-staffed at this time; however, the remainder of our employees are working from home, and most tasks may be able to be accomplished remotely.
-Please call the appropriate departmental office – all main office phone numbers are being forwarded to a staff member at home.
+Some of our staff members are working from home.
+Please call the appropriate departmental office – if someone is not available the calls will be forwarded to a staff member at home.
 However, please be patient, and leave a message and wait for a return call if staff is not immediately available.

 Thank you to all our residents for cooperating during this difficult time.
 I continue to be inspired by your commitment to slowing the spread and protecting our first responders, essential workers, and vulnerable populations in our community.

 Yes.
 All departments are either having phone calls forwarded to a staff member working from home or messages are being monitored regularly and your call will be returned within 24 to 48 hours.
 If you have difficulty reaching any department via phone, please call the Town Supervisor’s Office at (914) 762-6001.
 Here are the main phone numbers for Town Departments:

 - Assessor: (914) 762-8274

 - Town Clerk: (914) 762-8428